 Launch the Search

-In Ecuador, the best way to find medical professionals is online (mainly through social media) and through personal recommendations.
+In Ecuador, the best way to find medical professionals is online (mainly through social media and Google) and through personal recommendations.
 Get in touch with local friends and acquaintances and ask for their recommendations (try to get a few if possible!).
-Local expats sometimes compile lists of local medical professionals online (for example, on GringoTree in Cuenca or MantaExpatsOnline in Manta).
+In Ecuador, local libel laws discourage customers from leaving negative public reviews online.
+So while you probably won't find many negative reviews when researching Ecuadorian businesses online, you may see businesses with no reviews at all or very few reviews.
+So be sure to ask around before making a decision!

 Once you’ve found a few good candidates, visit their websites and see if their offices are on social media to learn more about them.
-Look for a dentist with an online presence that allows patients to leave reviews, such as on Facebook or Google.
+Look for a dentist with an online presence with positive reviews, such as on Facebook or Google.

 It is very important (and easy!) to make sure a dentist is licensed to practice in Ecuador.
 This is an important consideration for patient protection and is easy to verify online.
 In order to legally practice in Ecuador, dentists and doctors must register their degrees with the official Ecuadorian educational governing body SENESCYT.
 Make sure to ask for the full name of the dentist who will be treating you, including both apellidos (surnames).
 Then, simply go to the official SENESCYT website at http://www.senescyt.gob.ec/web/guest/consultas and enter the dentist's two surnames.
 The cédula number is not necessary.
 For example, you may find Dr. Victor Hugo Carreño Alava by searching "Carreño Alava".